-Treasurer - Amanda Nixon
+Chairperson - Amanda Nixon

-I am the Treasurer for Derby AM, I have been biking for 27 years, both in the UK and Europe and had several bikes along the way, my fave now being Bluebell my beloved BMW F800ST.
+I am the Chair for Derbyshire AM, I have been biking for 27 years, both in the UK and Europe and had several bikes along the way, my fave now being Bluebell my beloved BMW F800ST.
 I joined DAM initially to do the Derbyshire Blood Bikes, but now no longer do this.
 Now my time is taken up with observing for DAM.
 The club has increased my confidence, I found new riding buddies and had lots of laughs along the way, and also reduced a lot of "Oh S***" moments in corners!
 I look forward to many more happy years biking with my buddies.

-Lead Observer (North) - David Bettison
+Lead Observer (North)/ Membership Secretary - David Bettison

 I have been biking since I had my FS1E at the tender age of 16, which is far too long ago to think about now.
 After a break of around 15 years, I restarted biking in 2005 enjoying the roads both here and in France.
 I joined the IAM in 2014 for the social side of the club and to enable me to volunteer to ride blood bikes.
 In 2017 I became a local observer before becoming a national observer and a committee member in 2018.
 My biggest regret - selling my Kawasaki Z1300.
 My proudest biking moment is gaining a distinction in the IAM master’s program.

-Lead Observer (South) - Mark Collier
+Lead Observer (South)/ Web Mails - Mark Collier

 Events Coordinator - Steve McKeown